‘DEAD AND BURIED’

 Vikash Bhai guest stars as Ben Alexander, the billionaire businessman who had a burglar come into his house before finishing up dead.
 This seems to be an accident, but Alexander is hiding something.

-The episode also features Amy Downham as Lyra Fox, who becomes the widow of Carter Fox, the journalist who broken into Ben Alexander’s home as a burglar.
+The episode also features Amy Downham as Lyra Fox, who becomes the widow of Carter Fox, the journalist who broke into Ben Alexander’s home as a burglar.
 So this burglar was a journalist then.

 I found it interesting how it gets revealed that Ben Alexander seems to have some connection with Mother Earth and that he killed Carter Fox for it.
 Lyra Fox unfortunately gets killed in the audio story.